Yifan313/Yifan313.github.io/_pages/about.md

 # 🚩 Hi, there！

 - I'm Yifan 😊.
-I am now a Research Associate 🧱 at the School of Mechanical, Electrical and Information Engineering, Shandong University.
+I am now a Research Associate 🧱 at the School of Airspace and Engineering, Shandong University.
 - I obtained my Ph.D. degree at the 🏛️ School of Creative Technologies, University of Portsmouth, in Sept.
 2021.
 Before that, I earned my master’s degree at the 🏛️ School of Computer Science and Technology, Ocean University of China, in June 2017.

 - My research interests 🎯 focus on Face Perception Computing, Computer Vision and Pattern Recognition.
 If you are seeking any form of cooperation 🙋, please feel free 🌈 to email me at 📩 xiayifan@sdu.edu.cn.